 Taste: Raisins, Bitter Dark Chocolate, Nutmeg and Ginger, Orange and Oak.

-A little less explosive than the PX alternative but there is still a dram of robust flavour here.
+Thoughts: The combination of Bourbon maturation and Oloroso finishing is rather commonplace among many distillers today but here we have a particularly well executed example.
+It’s a little less explosive than the PX alternative but there is still a dram of robust flavour here.
 Rich and sumptuous, it is a dram to take one’s time over with every drop demanding to be savoured.

 Rioja Octave Finish